ramblin-dev/django-andablog/docs/install-usage.rst

 ---------------

 1. Check Django pre-requisites
- * Confirm that the site's MEDIA_ROOT and MEDIA_URL settings are correct.
+ * Confirm that your site's MEDIA_ROOT and MEDIA_URL settings are correct.
  * Django’s site framework should be enabled.
  * The Django admin should be enabled if you wish to use the pre-canned blog administration tools